How Many Calories Do 100 Squats Burn?

 • High repetitions

-• Faster tempo
+• A faster tempo

-• Minimal rest
+• Minimal rest between sets

 Bodyweight Squat vs Weighted Squat